 If you plan to visit the United States, then you most certainly need to apply for a visa.
-That, of course, if you are not visa-exempt or your country of origin is in the Visa Waiver Program.
+That is, of course, if you are not visa-exempt or your country of origin is in the US Visa Waiver Program.
 The most commonly issued visa to travelers is the B1/B2 visa, the Visitor Visa.
 It allows its holder to cross the US border and stay there for up to one year.
 But what happens when you want to travel to Canada from the United States?

 In case you need a visa to enter Canada from the US, then you need to visit one of its foreign embassies.
 After all, you must apply for a visa just as you applied for the US B1/B2 visa.
 Fortunately, you do not need to return to your home country to do it.
 A Canadian foreign embassy will do just fine.
 Just make sure that they issue your Canadian visa before your stay in the US expires.
-You do not need that kind of trouble.

 Can I return to the United States after I visit Canada?